 Federal Sales Mentoring – Three things you should know

 I love selling.
-I love having my ideas resonate to someone I just met and have that person truly understand the value of what I am speaking to them about.
+I love having my ideas resonate with someone I just met and having that person truly understand the value of what I am speaking to them about.
 I have been this way my entire life.
 At one point in my career, I was a pre-sales engineer.
-I was very happy going from meeting to meeting listening to the customers issues and providing a product solution that would solve their requirements.
+I was very happy going from meeting to meeting, listening to the customer’s issues, and providing a product solution to their requirements.
 I worked directly with the outside sales teams.
-It was comfortable and I did enjoy the challenges and was rewarded by a customer buying and implementing the product solution that I had envisioned: hopefully, the solution worked as advertised.
+It was comfortable, and I enjoyed the challenges and was rewarded by a customer buying and implementing the product solution I had envisioned.
+Hopefully, the solution worked as advertised.

-Then one day, the Vice President of Federal Sales of the product company where I was working, came into my office and changed my career and my life.
+Then one day, the Vice President of Federal Sales of the product company where I was working came into my office and changed my career and life.
 He told me I was no longer an engineer for the company.
 My heart dropped.
 My world was crashing down on me.
 I thought I was getting the boot.
-Instead. he informed me that he would like me to become a Federal outside sales representative for the company on his team.
-I was scared, I was confused, I was excited, and I saw an opportunity to once again prove myself in a completely different way.
+Instead, he informed me that he would like me to become a Federal outside sales representative for the company on his team.
+I was scared, confused, and excited, and I saw an opportunity to prove myself in a completely different way once again.

-Here are the three things I wish I would have known about becoming a Federal outside sales representative.
+Here are the three things I wish I had known about becoming a Federal outside sales representative.

 1. No product Federal inside or outside sales training available

 I was a lucky one for five reasons: